RAGING ALCOHOLICS: HOLLYWOOD WORST BOOZERS

 The actor once took pal Omar Sharif to see a Hollywood performance of controversial comic genius Lenny Bruce, who was hooked on drugs - and they all ended up behind bars.

-Few could outdo party-hearty Oliver Reed, and according to the publishing insider, the book reveals the truth about how Reed died while shooting Gladiator.
+Few could outdo party-hearty Oliver Reed and the book reveals the truth about how Reed died while shooting Gladiator.

 "'Let's have a drink,' Oliver roared.
 Reed downed TWELVE double shots of rum and then went back to his usual double whiskies.